-This menu allows the selection of CLIP (Classic Loop Interface Protocol) or FlashScan detectors and modules for the loop.
-Once this screen is accessed, the cursor will be positioned underneath the L1DET detector selection, blinking the currently selected protocol type.
+This menu allows the selection of CLIP (Classic Loop Interface Protocol) or FlashScan detectors and modules for each loop.
+Once this screen is accessed, the cursor will be positioned underneath the Loop #1 Detector selection, blinking the currently selected protocol type.
 The default selections are shown in the above figure.
-This indicates that loop detectors and modules are selected to use CLIP devices.
+This indicates that both Loop #1 and Loop #2 detectors and modules are selected to use CLIP devices.
 If FlashScan devices are to be employed, change the blinking cursor by pressing the Y key or toggle it by using the PREVIOUS or NEXT key.
-After the selections have been made to the detectors and modules of the loop, press the ENTER key, at which time the panel will reset.
+After the selections have been made to the detectors and modules of both loops, press the ENTER key, at which time the panel will reset.